 Grades 9-12 Elective

 Year 1.0 Credit

 -Fee : \$29.00

+-Will be offered in 2025-26

 This course is designed for students interested in a career in business or who just want to learn more about the business world.
 In this course, students will explore topics such as: ethics, international business, forms of ownership, credit & collections, technology, communication, marketing, spreadsheets, and human resources.
 Students will be able to explore a variety of career areas as well as develop skills to allow them to continue course work offered in the business curriculum.